dbusra/MicroserviceTutorial/README.txt

 REST Spec: Anytime an entity/resource is created you should return back that entity with http code 201. ( --> CreatePlatform returns back PlatformReadDto)

+--> INTRODUCTION TO DOCKER CONTAINERS [https://docs.docker.com/samples/dotnetcore/]

+*** How the docker engine builds an image?
+    Ans: It takes the docker file and then actually uses an empty container to start layering up and building up your resulting image

+    i) Image is the blueprint/template (OOP: a class) ; Container (OOP: an instance of that class) Image is used to create a Container ii) BUT ALSO An Image is part of the build process What docker does is it will take an empty container and build inside that at each step and ultimately you'll end up with an image

+Each step in the docker file a container will be used to perform that step